qualcomm-linux/pkg-linux-qcom/README.md

 ## Kernel Build Workflow

-This workflow builds a Qualcomm Linux kernel `.deb` package and uploads it, together with build metadata, to a private S3 bucket.
-It supports both **manual** and **nightly scheduled** runs.
+The `build-kernel` workflow builds the `qualcomm-linux/kernel` into a single Debian package and publishes it to dedicated S3 bucket location, together with a metadata file that captures how the package was produced.

+The same pipeline is used in two modes:
+- **Manual runs** (on demand, via GitHub UI)
+- **Nightly runs** (scheduled, with fixed defaults)

 ```mermaid
 graph TD